It is common for end-users of service providers or vendors to request services to assist them with the services or the products.

 As a result, service request management enhances service desk productivity, improves customer satisfaction (CSAT) and streamlines operational processes.

-Although service request management is associated with other service management processes like incident management, problem management, and change management, but differs from them.
+Although service request management connects with processes like incident, problem, and change management, it differs in focus and operation.

 ITIL states that the service request fulfillment process manages service requests in addition to the service desk.